 Ms. Owsowitz clarified the CH2M Hill report titled Review of Changes to Central Site Alternative, is part of the record before the Board.
 Ms. Owsowitz stated that in approximately the third page of the resolution, the whereas clause does include a statement that the Board has considered the report and therefore, it's part of the Board's conclusion that the information in that report did not trigger recirculation, that the revisions, while they are revisions to the site the Board would be considering approving and would apply, those revisions do not result in a substantial increase in severity of any impacts.
-Ms. Owsowitz added that it is part of the whole of the Board's considered by CH2M Hill in the March 2015 report.
-Ms. Owsowitz added that Chair St. John is correct that it is not in the Recirculated Draft EIR or the Final EIR, but it is part of the project before the Board, and it is part of the whole of the Board is making.
+Ms. Owsowitz added that it is part of the whole of the Board's consideration.
+She added there were some technological changes and minor revisions that were considered by CH2M Hill in the March 2015 report.
+Ms. Owsowitz added that Chair St. John is correct that it is not in the Recirculated Draft EIR or the Final EIR, but it is part of the project before the Board, and it is part of the whole of the finding the Board is making.